Jim Lobsenz joined the firm in 1989 through the merger of his firm, Wolfe & Lobsenz, P.S., with the Carney firm.

 Mr. Lobsenz is an elected Fellow of the American Academy of Appellate Lawyers.
 In 2009, Mr. Lobsenz received the William O. Douglas Award from the Washington Association of Criminal Defense Lawyers in recognition of exceptional lifetime courage and dedication to the defense of persons accused of crime.
 He also has received the 2010 Community Leadership Award from Washington’s GLBT Bar Association for his work opposing discrimination against gays and lesbians in the armed forces; the 1991 Civil Libertarian Award from the Washington ACLU; and the 1985 Human Rights Day Award from the Seattle Chapter of the United Nations Association.

-He has been named by Washington Super Lawyers magazine as one of the top attorneys in the state for each of the last nineteen years, including 2022, and a Top Lawyer by Seattle Magazine for multiple years.
+He has been named by Washington Super Lawyers magazine as one of the top attorneys in the state for each of the last twenty years, including 2023, and a Top Lawyer by Seattle Magazine for multiple years.

 Mr. Lobsenz has been listed in Seattle Metropolitan Magazine and Seattle Business Magazine as one of King County’s “Top Lawyers” 2010 – 2018.
 They cull their listings from Martindale-Hubbell and Super Lawyers.